hathibelagal-dev/instantpolyglot/docs/eng/Scots.md

 ### Plural you

-Scots distinguishes between singular and plural "you":
+Scots distinguishes between singular and plural “you”:

 - Singular: **ye**, **you**
 - Plural: **yese**, **yiz**, **yous** (depending on dialect)